tokuhirom/avans/README.md

 ### @HTMLFilter

 You can rewrite HTML in hook point.
-It supported by avans-mustache and avans-freemarker.
+It supported by avans-freemarker.

 	public static class MyController extends ControllerBase {
 		@HTMLFilter